 Wiggins Takes on New Leadership and Research Roles in AI

-Additionally, Wiggins has been appointed Adviser to the Dean for AI Strategy at Columbia College, where he will work closely with Dean Sorrett to advance AI strategy and policy initiatives across the College.
-The appointment reflects Columbia's growing commitment to shaping the responsible development and use of artificial intelligence in education and research.
+Chris Wiggins was appointed Adviser to the Dean for AI Strategy at Columbia College, where he will work closely with Dean Sorrett to advance AI strategy and policy initiatives across the College.
+The appointment reflects Columbia’s growing commitment to shaping the responsible development and use of artificial intelligence in education and research.

-Wiggins has also been named a Visiting Professor at the University of Edinburgh for the 2026–2029 term.
-Based in the School of Social and Political Science, he will collaborate with Donald MacKenzie and other colleagues on research exploring the intersection of AI, economics, and sociology.
-As part of this work, Wiggins will serve as international project co-lead on an ESRC-funded research initiative examining “Foundation Models, the Agentic Economy and the Material Sociology of AI.”
+Wiggins has also been named a Visiting Professor at the University of Edinburgh for 2026–2029.
+He will collaborate with Professor Donald MacKenzie (FBA FRSE FAcSS) and colleagues on research exploring the intersection of AI and economics.

 Wiggins is an associate professor in the APAM Department and a founding member of the university’s Data Science Institute, with additional affiliations in systems biology and statistics.
 He is also co-founder of hackNY, a nonprofit supporting student innovation and startup internships in New York City.
 A Fellow of the American Physical Society and recipient of Columbia’s Avanessians Diversity Award, Wiggins is the co-author of the books “How Data Happened: A History from the Age of Reason to the Age of Algorithms” and “Data Science in Context: Foundations, Challenges, Opportunities,” the latter earning the 2024 Prose Award in Computing and Information Sciences.